Table of Contents

 Below, I’ll guide you through the steps to implement customer-specific pricing in your WooCommerce store.

-Step 1: Create a new pricing rule
+Step 1: Create a new rule to set different prices for different customers in WooCommerce

 - Access your site’s admin and install the WooCommerce Dynamic Pricing and Discount Rules plugin.